TosbackCgusBridge-Bot/CGUs-versions/Economist/Privacy Policy.md

 *   Email address
 *   Payment details

-In addition to the above, examples of the details we collect for our Economist Events business could include:
+In addition to the above, examples of the details we collect for our Economist Events business and The Economist Intelligence Unit ("EIU") could include:

 *   Job title
 *   Work email